Bi-Lagrangian structures and Teichm\"uller theory: Hyper-Hermitian structure in the complexification of a Kähler manifold

 where:

 \end{proposition} It is straightforward to check that this hyper-Kähler structure satisfies all the requirements of \autoref{thm:FeixKaledin} as expected.

 One would like to proceed to compute the Feix-Kaledin hyper-Kähler structure of \autoref{def:FKComplexification} in the complexification of $\CP^1$.
 This problem seems difficult in general: the natural approach is to find $J$-holomorphic coordinates in the cotangent bundle extending real coordinates off the zero section, but such a solution of the Newlander-Nirenberg theorem is not explicit in general.
-An alternative approach is to look for extra symmetries in the case at hand and predict the hyper-Kähler isomorphism $T \colon \CP^1 \times \xoverline{\CP^1} \to \upT^*\CP^1$, as Thomas Hodge does in the case of $\mathbb{H}^2$ in \cite[Lemma 3.1.4]{HodgePHD}.
+An alternative approach is to look for extra symmetries in the case at hand and predict the hyper-Kähler isomorphism $T \colon \CP^1 \times \overline{\CP^1} \to \upT^*\CP^1$, as Thomas Hodge does in the case of $\mathbb{H}^2$ in \cite[Lemma 3.1.4]{HodgePHD}.
 However we were not able to recover an explicit expression of $T$ by using Hodge's ansatz, though it seems likely that a small adjustment of it could work.
-In any case, we shall see in \autoref{subsubsec:CP1AlmostHH} below that on the other hand we are able to explicitly compute the almost hyper-Hermitian structure of \autoref{thm:MainThmHK} in the complexification of $\CP^1$, and that it must be different from this Feix-Kaledin hyper-Kähler structure.